 BP: Don’t rub powder all over the face.
-Instead, press it and only use it where you tend to get the most oily.
+Instead, press it and only use it where you tend to get the oiliest.
 You don’t want to use it everywhere.
 I always avoid the top of the cheekbones.
-Key points would be around the nose, temple and around the forehead.
+Key points would be around the nose, temple, and forehead.

 I love the contour look.
 Can you walk me through the steps of a perfect contour?